tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 ```

-Note on `if`: since booleans aren't built-in, and we just defined `bool` above, Coq's `if` expression works for any type with two constructors.
+Note on `if`: since booleans aren't built-in, and we just defined `bool` above, Rocq's `if` expression works for any type with two constructors.
 Just to convince you `andb'` has the same behavior as `andb` above.

 ```coq
 Lemma andb'_eq_andb : forall b1 b2, andb' b1 b2 = andb b1 b2.